-When Englebart presented his invention to a crowd of 1,000 in San Fransisco in 1968, he began with this question: “If in your office, you, as an intellectual worker, were supplied with a computer display backed up by a computer that was alive for you all day, and was instantly responsive to every action you have — how much value could you derive from that?”
+When Englebart presented his invention to a crowd of 1,000 in San Francisco in 1968, he began with this question: “If in your office, you, as an intellectual worker, were supplied with a computer display backed up by a computer that was alive for you all day, and was instantly responsive to every action you have — how much value could you derive from that?”

 Life before the computer mouse

 At the time of Englebart's presentation, engineers communicated with computers (of which there were few, mainly in universities) using punch cards: paper cards containing holes punched by hand or machine, to represent data.
 Each card was a line of code that the computer would then process when inserted into a punch card reader.
-Englebart's proposition that we would one day communicate with computers directly - by moving a cursor around a screen, by typing words, was revolutionary.
+Englebart's proposition that we would one day communicate with computers directly - by moving a cursor around a screen or typing words, was revolutionary.

 It is thanks to the humble mouse that the computer evolved into the technology millions of us now use and rely on every day.
 For 50 years the mouse has slowly shape-shifted through many different designs.
-But with the rise of touch screens, gesture and voice control, is the computer about to move on into the future without its trustyÂ rodent-shaped sidekick?
+But with the rise of touch screens, gesture and voice control, is the computer about to move on into the future without its trusty rodent-shaped sidekick?

 The mouse hasn't always been as friendly as its quirky name suggests

 As incredible an invention as it's been, the mouse hasn't been 100 per cent good for humanity.
-Some mouse designs, especially the traditional type shaped like a mouse, can force the hand and wrist intoÂ unnatural positions which, over time, can lead to musculoskeletal pain.
-Common problems include:
+Some mouse designs, especially the traditional type shaped like a mouse, can force the hand and wrist into unnatural positions which, over time, can lead to musculoskeletal pain.

-- Wrist angledÂ upwards or down (the wrists should be in-line with the forearm when using a mouse).
+- Wrist angled upwards or down (the wrists should be in-line with the forearm when using a mouse).